 The College of Science is a community of innovators working in collaboration for the common good.
 What hasn't changed since our founding in 1865—and never will—is the University’s unwavering commitment to its Catholic character and the college's mission to prepare tomorrow's scientific leaders to think big while also inspiring them to make a difference and to share their knowledge and discoveries in ways that encourage collaboration, advance learning, and contribute to the common good.

 Undergraduate Studies booklet (6.31MB PDF)

-The possibilities for undergraduate research are almost endless, often limited only by the student’s imagination.
+The possibilities for undergraduate research in the College of Science are almost endless.
 Some students conduct original research on campus during the academic year while others conduct research through numerous other programs, both on campus and around the world.
 Beyond engaging in scientific research, the University of Notre Dame students communicate the results of their research through presentations and publications, and deepened their own experience, knowledge, and preparation for life after their undergraduate years.

 Our widely known and highly regarded athletic teams are known as the "Fighting Irish" for their fierce determination.
 There is another team on campus that is engaged in its own fight, the outcome of which affects us all.
 That fight is against cancer.
 That team-fiercely determined to win- is the faculty at the College of Science.
 We are fighting cancer in all of its forms and on all fronts, including prevention, detection, and treatment.

 The researchers profiled in this book have dedicated their lives to helping people they will never meet to live happier, healthier, and longer lives.

 Neurodegenerative Disease Research

 Researchers at the University of Notre Dame are making groundbreaking research discoveries in the field of neurodegenerative diseases.
 Understanding all aspects of the nervous system, including development, function, and regeneration, is one of the biggest challenges of the modern scientific era.